Pachyrhinosaurus

-Pachyrhinosaurus (from Ancient Greek Παχυ (pachy), thick; ρινό (rinó), nose; and σαυρος (sauros), lizard) is a genus of centrosaurine ceratopsid dinosaur from the Late Cretaceous period of North America.
+Pachyrhinosaurus (from Ancient Greek παχύς (pachys), thick; ῥίς (rhis), nose; and σαυρος (sauros), lizard) is a genus of centrosaurine ceratopsid dinosaur from the Late Cretaceous period of North America.
 The first examples were discovered by Charles M. Sternberg in Alberta, Canada, in 1946, and named in 1950.
 Over a dozen partial skulls and a large assortment of other fossils from various species have been found in Alberta and Alaska.
 A great number were not available for study until the 1980s, resulting in a relatively recent increase of interest in Pachyrhinosaurus.

 Three species have been identified.
 P. lakustai, from the Wapiti Formation, the bonebed horizon of which is roughly equivalent in age to the upper Bearpaw and lower Horseshoe Canyon Formations, is known to have existed from about 73.5–72.5 million years ago.
-P. canadensis is younger, known from the lower Horseshoe Canyon Formation, about 71.5–71 Ma ago and the St. Mary River Formation.
-Fossils of the youngest species, P. perotorum, have been recovered from the Prince Creek Formation of Alaska, and date to 70–69 Ma ago.
+P. canadensis is younger, known from the lower Horseshoe Canyon Formation, about 73–71 Ma ago and the St. Mary River Formation.
+Fossils of the northernmost species, P. perotorum, have been recovered from the Prince Creek Formation of Alaska, and date to 73 Ma ago.
 The presence of three known species makes this genus the most speciose among the centrosaurines.